Indigenous Aryanism: "The emerging alternative"

 Koenraad Elst summarises "the emerging alternative to the Aryan Invasion Theory" as follows.

-During the 6th millennium BCE Proto-Indo-Europeans lived in the Punjab region of northern India.
+During the 6th millennium BCE, Proto-Indo-Europeans lived in the Punjab region of northern India.
 As the result of demographic expansion, they spread into Bactria as the Kambojas.
 The Paradas moved further and inhabited the Caspian coast and much of central Asia while the Cinas moved northwards and inhabited the Tarim Basin in northwestern China, forming the Tocharian group of I-E speakers.
 These groups were Proto-Anatolian and inhabited that region by 2000 BCE.
 These people took the oldest form of the Proto-Indo-European (PIE) language with them and, while interacting with people of the Anatolian and Balkan region, transformed it into a separate dialect.
 While inhabiting central Asia they discovered the uses of the horse, which they later sent back to the Urheimat.
 Later on during their history, they went on to occupy western Europe and thus spread the Indo-European languages to that region.

-During the 4th millennium BCE, civilisation in India started evolving into what became the urban Indus Valley civilization.
+During the 4th millennium BCE, civilisation in India started evolving into what became the urban Indus Valley civilisation.
 During this time, the PIE languages evolved to Proto-Indo-Iranian.
 Some time during this period, the Indo-Iranians began to separate as the result of internal rivalry and conflict, with the Iranians expanding westwards towards Mesopotamia and Persia, these possibly were the Pahlavas.
 They also expanded into parts of central Asia.
 By the end of this migration, India was left with the Proto-Indo-Aryans.
 At the end of the Mature Harappan period, the Sarasvati river began drying up and the remainder of the Indo-Aryans split into separate groups.
 Some travelled westwards and established themselves as rulers of the Hurrian Mitanni kingdom by around 1500 BCE (see Indo-Aryan superstrate in Mitanni).
 Others travelled eastwards and inhabited the Gangetic basin while others travelled southwards and interacted with the Dravidian people.